dantheman491/Planetsavvy/README.md

 ### Post MVP:
 1. Like to add at least 2 more endpoints to broaden the content
-2. Adding media space for adds.
-This will allow monetization in the future
-3. I would like to add video.
+2. I would like to add video.
-4. I would like to animation to the title.
+3. I would like to animation to the title.
-5. I would like to add audio to the background.
+4. I would like to add audio to the background.
-6. Save to local storage
+5. Save to local storage

 ### Wireframes